aerobounce/Sublime-Swift-Format/README.md

     /*
         SwiftFormat Options
             • Default values will be used even if a value is empty.
+                • To use only specific rules, use `rules` key.
-            • To disable specific options, use `disable` key.
+            • To disable specific rules, use `disable` key.
-    */
+                • What you can disable is not `options` listed in this file, but `rules`.
+            • To see up-to-date rules: `swiftformat --rules` */
+    "swiftversion": "",     // The version of Swift used in the files being formatted "rules": "",            // The list of rules to apply.
-    "disable": "",          // A list of format rules to be disabled (comma-delimited) "allman": "",           // Use allman indentation style: "true" or "false" (default) "binarygrouping": "",   // Binary grouping,threshold (default: 4,8) or "none", "ignore" "closingparen": "",     // Closing paren position: "balanced" (default) or "same-line"
+    "disable": "",          // A list of format rules to be disabled (comma-delimited)

+    "allman": "",           // Use allman indentation style: "true" or "false" (default) "binarygrouping": "",   // Binary grouping,threshold (default: 4,8) or "none", "ignore" "closingparen": "",     // Closing paren position: "balanced" (default) or "same-line"